 Weber consistently makes sleek, durable, technology-infused grills, and the Spirit II E-310 is no exception.

-The Weber 3 burner gas grill features an open-cart design, but unlike many other budget-friendly grills, Weber includes two collapsible side shelves and an open shelf below the grill carriage.
+The Weber 3 burner gas grill features an open-cart design.
+Unlike many other budget-friendly grills, Weber includes two collapsible side shelves and an open shelf below the grill carriage.
 This means that you’ll have ample prep space and an expansive center shelf to store cookware, plates, and spices.

 Because this is an open-cart grill, your propane tank is visible.
 I don’t mind this because Weber’s design allows you to mount the tank to the side of the cart, which makes swapping propane tanks quick and easy.
 I also like that the unit includes a built-in fuel gauge, so I always know how much propane I have.